matter-labs/zksync-era/prover/prover_fri/README.md

 ## Proving a block using GPU prover locally

-Below steps can be used to prove a block on local machine using GPU prover, It requires Cuda 12.0 installation as pre-requisite.
-This is useful for debugging and testing Machine specs:
+Below steps can be used to prove a block on local machine using GPU prover.
+Running a GPU prover requires a Cuda 12.0 installation as a pre-requisite, alongside these machine specs:

 - CPU: At least 8 physical cores
 - RAM: 16GB of RAM(if you have lower RAM machine enable swap)
 - Disk: 30GB of free disk
 - GPU: 1x Nvidia L4/T4 with 16GB of GPU RAM

 1. Install the correct nightly version using command: `rustup install nightly-2023-07-21`
 2. Generate the gpu setup data (no need to regenerate if it's already there).
 This will consume around 300Gb of disk.